Part 2 – Searching Literature

 Conversely, it may be that your query is entirely answered by the literature, and there your personal research will end.
 This may be the case if you are simply seeking a piece of information, such as the ownership of a specific boat at a particular period.
 It may be that you will decide to write about this, to highlight the significance of that information.
 In more complex enquiries, it may well be that some parts of your enquiry will be answered in the literature, but other parts will not, and your writing may seek to synthesise these.

 One bland assumption behind the term “searching literature” is that sources are readily available.
 However, you may find yourself searching for the literature rather than searching through the literature!
 Whilst you may have a personal library of waterways history books (and journals!), if not, you will need to consider libraries.
-Public libraries have an annoying tendency to rid themselves of “old” books, so that the excellent new Liverpool City Library has only one copy of a Charles Hadfield book, English Rivers and Canals (1945).
+Public libraries have an annoying tendency to rid themselves of “old” books, so that the excellent new Liverpool City Library has only a solitary copy of a book by Charles Hadfield, his early English Rivers and Canals (1945).
 Cheshire West and Chester Libraries have a better collection, including The Canals of North West England at Ellesmere Port Library.
 This is only a short distance away from the best library of waterways books, at our own Archives, and this may well be the best place to begin.

 In the next articles, I will discuss the evaluation of sources on the literature – the second part of the process known as “literature review”.
 Once again, this is my approach, but not necessarily anyone else’s!